Ackee-Blockchain/wake/docs/configuration.md

 ### `api_keys` namespace

-The `api_keys` namespace may contain API keys for Etherscan, BscScan, PolygonScan, etc.
+The `api_keys` namespace may contain API keys for Etherscan and other services.
-Blockchain explorer API keys are stored under the lowercase name of the explorer with a subdomain prefix if needed (e.g. `goerli.etherscan`).
+Etherscan v2 API is used so one API key is used for all supported chains.

 Additionally, detectors and printers may use this namespace to load needed API keys.